crnbrdrck/Monopoly/API.md

 ```
 - This message is sent as a response to a `POLL` request
 - The Client can use these messages to build up a list of currently open games on the network
-- Each value in _players_ is a dict of the instance variables in the Player class

 ### Start
 ```python